HomamZituni/LAB2STATEANDEVENTS/README.md

 How to use Character Counter:

-Type text in the box and the applciation will show character count, word count and estimated reading time.
+Type text in the box and the application will show character count, word count and estimated reading time.
 The stats update in real-time as you type.
 Color-coded indicators show if you are meeting the word count goals.

 Reflection:
 1. How did you handle state updates when the text changed?